Cold in Infants: Causes, Treatment & Home Remedies

 - Is it Safe to Give Over-the-Counter(OTC) Cough and Cold Medicine to a Baby?

 Children catch a cold very often and that is primarily because their immune system is very immature.
-An infant may catch a cold if he/she is exposed to any one of the 200 viruses responsible for a common cold.
+An infant may catch a cold if he is exposed to any one of the 200 viruses responsible for a common cold.
 Using medication for new-born or infants is not advisable until necessary.
-You can resort to home remedies listed out in this article to treat your infant’s cold unless your doctor thinks otherwise.
+You can resort to home remedies listed out in this article to treat your infant’s cold unless your doctor says otherwise.

 Common Cold in Babies

 Common cold in babies is not very serious and is commonly seen in all growing kids.
 According to experts, children will get about 8 to 10 spells of cold by the time they are 2 years old.
 It is heart-wrenching to see little infants struggling to feed and stay uncomfortable throughout the night, but there is nothing to worry about as you can do multiple things to ease your baby’s discomfort.